aelfimow/cppasm/README.md

 # cppasm
-A C++ generator for x86 assembly code.
+This is a C++ generator for x86 assembly code.

 Current assembly source code syntax is: `AT&T`.

 The idea behind this generator is to encapsulate every instruction and CPU register